On the $\mathcal{D}^+_J$ operator on higher-dimensional almost K\"{a}hler manifolds: An elliptical system for operator

-Since any almost K\"{a}hler metric is Gauduchon, it is nature to extend Proposition $2.3$ in \cite{CTW} to the almost K\"{a}hler setting.
-Hence, we have the following key lemma \begin{lem} (cf. {\rm\cite[Proposition 2.3]{CTW}}) Let $(M,g,\omega,J)$ be a closed almost K\"{a}hler manifold.
-Then there is a constant $C>0$, depending only on $M,\omega$ and $J$, such that every smooth function $f_0$ on $M$ satisfying
+Since any almost K\"{a}hler metric is Gauduchon, it is nature to extend Proposition $2.3$ in \cite{CTW} to almost K\"{a}hler setting. \begin{prop} Let $(M^{2n},\omega,J,g)$ be a closed almost K\"{a}hler manifold.
+Then there is a constant $C>0$ depending only on $(M^{2n},\omega,J,g)$ such that every smooth function $f_0$ on $M^{2n}$ which satisfies

 also satisfies